damonallison/notes/coursera/big-data/05-graph-analytics-for-big-data/README.md

 * Which of the Vs is most relevant to the kinds of graph analysis you are interested in?
 Tell us why in a sentence or 2.
 (Any response will be counted correct.)
     * I'm the most interested in variety.
 I think combining multiple data sources can yield interesting new insights about objects.

+### Graded Assignment : Graphs in Everyday Life

+* Graph : XBox network

+* Nodes : Player / Game / Chat
+* Player -> Connected To -> Player
+* Player -> Plays -> Game
+* Player -> Comment -> Chat (Game specific chat)
+* Comment -> Links to -> Player

+1. What is player sentiment on the platform as a while and within each game?

+Happy players are critical for a successful platform.
+In order to analyze player sentiment, we could monitor game session history and chat participation.
+We can generally conclude that the more a player plays a game, the more they enjoy the game.
+We can also determine based on chat participation what their general attitude is toward the game.
+We can compare sentiment analysis across games to understand how genre impacts sentiment.
+We can also monitor sentiment to determine impact platform changes have on sentiment.
+For example, we can determine the impact price increases, decreases, new players, new levels have on player sentiment.

+2. What behavioral patterns exist on the platform as a whole and within each game?

+Behavioral patterns dictate the type of users who play each game.
+Are players playing daily for 10 minutes?
+Are they playing one day a week for 8 hours a day?
+Why is this important?
+If we can determine the behavioral patterns, we can better target promotions, know when we can do system maintenance or expect peak usage, and determine what type of game we should make next (casual or hardcore).

+3. How successful are promotions?

+Determining how successful our promotions are would be critical to understand.
+What promotions are effective?
+When are promotions effective?
+What is our promotion interaction rate?
+What is the sentiment analysis regarding our promotions?
+Are users upset?
+Do users like to see promotions?
+What if our promotions included something free for the users?

+Promotions could be an attractive way to increase user engagement, expose them to new games, or increase their enjoyment of their favorite games.

+## Week 3 : Graph Analytics